 Each member of the team is expected to put in equal efforts, get along with each other and achieve the goals set by the organization in a timely manner.

-About 75% of employers rate teamwork and collaboration as “very important..
+About 75% of employers rate teamwork and collaboration as “very important.
 Employees understand the value of teamwork and how it can make or break their chances of growth.

-Teams need to be constantly motivated; they need to develop an emotional bond, understand each other’s strengths and weaknesses, help each other in times of needs, collaborate and communicate with each other effectively.
+Teams need to be constantly motivated; they need to develop an emotional bond, understand each other’s strengths and weaknesses, help each other in times of need, collaborate and communicate with each other effectively.
 This is where team building comes in.

 We know.
-You are starting to imagine Steve Carell’s role in the office and his team building antics.
+You are starting to imagine Steve Carell’s role in the office and his team-building antics.

-For your team building efforts not turning into team breaking, you first need to understand:
+For your team-building efforts not turning into team breaking, you first need to understand:

 - What team building actually means, and,